Yiannis Latsis

-Ioannis "Yiannis" Latsis (Ιωάννης "Γιάννης" Λάτσης; 14 September 1910 – 17 April 2003), also known as John Spyridon Latsis, was a Greek shipping multi-billionaire business magnate notable for his great wealth, influential friends, and charitable activities.
+Ioannis "Yiannis" Latsis (Ιωάννης «Γιάννης» Λάτσης; 14 September 1910 – 17 April 2003), also known as captain Yiannis, was a Greek shipping multi-billionaire business magnate notable for his great wealth, influential friends, and charitable activities.

 The year of his death (2003), Forbes magazine ranked Yiannis Latsis number 101 on its list of the world's richest people, with a fortune estimated at $6.4 billion.

 Biography

 Latsis was born in Katakolo, a fishing village in the Elis.
 His family was from the Greek community in Albania.
 He was the sixth of nine children, the son of Spiro Latsis and Aphrodite Efthimiou.
 He was educated at the Pyrgos School of Commerce and the Merchant Marine Academy (Greece).

 He started as a deckhand, eventually working his way up to ship's captain in the merchant marine.
 After the Second World War, Latsis expanded his activities into coastal shipping with the purchase of used passenger vessels.
 The most renowned of these vessels was the Neraida (ex-Laurana), an Italian-built passenger ship that was routed in the coastal line of the Argo-Saronic Gulf from 1950 to 1974.
 Today, she is a floating museum dedicated to her owner's business history.

 He bought his first cargo vessel in 1938 and by the 1960s, owned a fleet of ships.
 In 1955, Latsis purchased a cargo vessel, the Marianna.
 Three years later, he purchased his first oil tanker, the Spyros, which was used for the transportation of liquid molasses from Egypt to Greece and the UK.
 In the following years, his fleet expanded significantly, with the acquisition of passenger vessels, cargo ships and oil tankers.
 In the 1990s, Latsis’ fleet was one of the largest under Greek ownership.

 In the late 1960s, he diversified his business to include oil – establishing Petrola in 1975 — and construction, building (among other things) oil refineries in Greece and Saudi Arabia, before gradually expanding into banking and financial services.

 Latsis also invested in yacht management and established a private airline, LatsisAir (later renamed PetrolAir).
 In the early 1980s, he made his first investment in the banking sector, with the acquisition of the Banque de Dépôt, a small bank based in Geneva.
 Banque de Dépôt eventually evolved into EFG International Bank, one of the largest Swiss private banks listed on the Zurich stock exchange.

 His European Financial Group owns banks in the United Kingdom, Switzerland, Monaco, the Channel Islands and Greece.

 In 1990, he hosted the G7 Economic Conference at Bridgewater House, Westminster, London.
-He was a close friend of Charles, Prince of Wales, twice loaning him the use of his yacht Alexandros, firstly in 1991 for a second honeymoon with the Princess of Wales, and secondly in 2002 for a cruise with Camilla Parker-Bowles.
+He was a close friend of Charles, Prince of Wales, twice loaning him the use of his yacht Alexandros, firstly in 1991 for a second honeymoon with Diana, Princess of Wales, and secondly in 2002 for a cruise with Camilla Parker Bowles.
 Others to whom he lent the ship included former US President George H. W. Bush, Colin Powell and Marlon Brando.
 He also maintained close ties with the Saudi royal family.

 Latsis donated £5 million to the British Conservative Party during his business career.